-The Big Cat Programme!
+The Big Cat Programme

-progression in an exciting and innovative way.
+progression, values and skill in an exciting and innovative way.

 Scroll down to explore the full programme.

-On reaching year 5, your child will demonstrate a strong foot position and understand and apply the Tower of Power.
-They will be competent at sustaining running, jumping, throwing and catching and maintain a level of performance through being appropriately fit.
-They can explain the Principles of Play and demonstrate: Go forward and support, Continuity and pressure, Support, Communication and Contest possession in a variety of game and practice situations.
+During Year 5, the principles of the tackle should be mastered.
+They will be progressively competent with the core skills and be able to maintain a level of performance through being appropriately fit.
+They will be able to explain the Principles of Play and demonstrate: Go forward and support, Continuity and pressure, Support, Communication and Contest possession in a variety of game and practice situations.